smallstep/docs/src/pages/docs/step-cli/reference/ca/certificate/index.md

 multiple SANs.
 The '--san' flag and the '--token' flag are mutually exclusive.

 **--set**=`key=value`
-The `key=value` pair with template data variables to send to the CA. Use the **--set** flag multiple times to add multiple variables.
+The `key=value` pair with template data variables.
+Use the **--set** flag multiple times to add multiple variables.

 **--set-file**=`file`
-The JSON `file` with the template data to send to the CA.
+The JSON `file` with the template data variables.

 **--ca-config**=`file`
 The certificate authority configuration `file`.
 Defaults to